processone/rtb/README.md

 to be unique within the whole duration of the running benchmark.
 Note that the integer is **not** guaranteed to be monotonic.
-Patterns with such identifiers are supposed to be used to mark some content as unique within the benchmark lifetime.
+Patterns with such identifiers are supposed to be used to mark some content as unique for further tracking (in logs or network dump).

 Example:
 ```yaml